The Truth About Happily Ever After

 But this isn’t just a story about him, or me, or even the marriage.
 It’s about the life we built when no one thought we would, when even we weren’t sure we could.

-And so, one night after another heartbreak, I sat alone by the fireplace, pen in hand, making a list.
+So later that night, I sat alone by the fireplace, pen in hand, and made a list of what I actually needed.
 (Sounds so deliciously Gothic, doesn’t it?).

-A man who valued a strong woman because he’d done the work to become a strong man.
+A man who valued a strong woman because he was a strong man.
 Someone determined to leave a legacy, even if it was just in the hearts of his kids.

 I didn’t believe such a unicorn existed, and honestly, I wasn't waiting around for him to.
 I just wanted to become the kind of woman who'd recognize him if we ever crossed paths.